rsmclaren/silverstripe-kraken/README.md

 ## Installation

 * Extract all files into a folder called "kraken" under your SilverStripe root.
-Install the Krakek PHP API into a folder called "vendor" under your Silverstripe root, or use composer (recommended):
+Install the Kraken PHP API into a folder called "vendor" under your Silverstripe root, or use composer (recommended):
 ```
 composer require rsmclaren/silverstripe-kraken
 ```